nguyenmarvin8/Robofriends/README.md

 # [_Robofriends_](https://nguyenmarvin8.github.io/Robofriends/)

 Robofriends App is a **REACT APP** built using create-react-app.
-This is a fully functional web application that allows you to search between different randomly API generated robot names and appearances.
+This is a fully functional web application that allows users to search between different randomly API generated robot names and appearances.
 It is fully functional and responsive to various screen sizes.
+Technologies used in this application were HTML5, CSS3, React.js along with RoboHash's API.

 **View Repository**: [**Robofriends**](https://github.com/nguyenmarvin8/Robofriends)